zk637/PythonTools/README.md

     21, get the file path that is not the specified suffix (input as the path list) 22, filter rule formatting
     23. Check whether the file is legitimate
+    24, automatic file backup (need to create symbolic links in advance
+    25. Check whether the symbolic links in the folder are available